Erin’s Recipe Rundown

 Yes, according to the product packaging, Progresso Cream of Mushroom soup is labeled as gluten-free and vegetarian.

-DAIRY-FREE: Use unsweetened almond milk or cashew milk, instead of whole milk.
-(Don’t use a vanilla-flavored milk!)
+Absolutely!
+Use unsweetened almond milk or cashew milk, instead of whole milk to make it dairy-free.
+I wouldn’t recommend using the vanilla-flavored dairy-free milk.

 Gluten-Free Cream of Mushroom Soup